-3. Priority number three is investing your surplus.
+• Priority three is investing your surplus.

-Only after the first two primary objectives are reached do I suggest moving into a more advanced area of financial fitness: using any of your monthly surplus to begin investing in stock and bonds.
+Only after the first two objectives are reached do I suggest moving into a more advanced area of financial fitness: using any of your monthly surplus to begin investing in stock and bonds.
 (Of course, you may already have money set aside in an IRA or other retirement plan.)

-The reason for this is straightforward: up to that point, every dollar of surplus is being used in a manner that guarantees you will advance financially.
-When you invest in stocks or bonds, an element of financial risk is being introduced for the first time.
-Such a move should be undertaken only if a person can bear to lose part (sometimes a significant part!) of his or her capital.
-This is the case only if a strong financial foundation has already been laid.
+The reason for making investing the third priority, rather than the first or second, is straightforward: up to this point, every dollar of surplus is being used in a manner that guarantees you will advance financially.
+When you invest in stocks or bonds, however, an element of financial risk is being introduced.
+Such a move should be undertaken only if you can bear to lose a portion (sometimes a significant portion!) of your capital.
+That will be the case only if you have laid a strong financial foundation.

-✓ Laying the proper foundation first reflects wise stewardship.
+• Laying the proper foundation first reflects wise stewardship.

 By wisdom a house is built, and through understanding it is established; through knowledge its rooms are filled with rare and beautiful treasures.
 (Prov.
-24:3-4) Well done, good and faithful servant.
-You were faithful with a few things, I will put you in charge of many things.
-(Matt.
+24:3-4) His master replied, "well done, good and faithful servant.
+You were faithful with a few things, I will put you in charge of many things."
+(Jesus in Matt.
 25:21).

-✓ Laying the proper foundation first reflects responsible planning.
+• Laying the proper foundation first reflects responsible planning.